 24. PARTICULARS OF EMPLOYEES

-In terms of the requirements of sub-section (12) of Section 197 of the Act read withsub-rule (1) of Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time the disclosures pertaining to theremuneration and other details are given in Annexure G'.
+In terms of the requirements of sub-section (12) of Section 197 of the Act read withsub-rule (1) of Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended from time to time the disclosures pertaining to theremuneration and other details are annexed to this Report as Annexure E'.

 25. HUMAN RESOURCE/INDUSTRIAL RELATIONS

 The employee relations remained cordial throughout the year.
-The Company had 4207permanent employees on its rolls as on March 31 2017.
-During the year the Company wasalso recognised as Great Place to Work- Certified by Great Place to Work instituteunder their Certification programme.
-The Board places on record its sincere appreciation for the valuable contribution made by theemployees across all levels whose enthusiasm teamefforts devotion and sense ofbelonging has always made the Company proud.
+The Company (excludingsubsidiaries) had 5797 permanent employees on its rolls as on March 31 2021.
+The Boardplaces on record its sincere appreciation for the valuable contribution made by theemployees across all levels whose enthusiasm team efforts devotion and sense ofbelonging has always made the Company proud.

 For and on behalf of the Board of Directors